struct78/DP-5V/README.md

 When turned on, notes can be quantized to whole note, half note, quarter note, eighth note all the way up to 128th notes.
 When the Geiger Counter receives a signal, it waits in a buffer until the note can be triggered.

-### BPM

-When in automatic mode, the BPM is based on the amount of clicks per minute with a default setting of 60 BPM.
-When in automatic mode, the BPM can be set from 40bpm to 500bpm.

 ### Modulo Gate

 When the modulo gate is off, every second signal is a note off of the previous signal.
 When the modulo gate is set to on, each signal acts as both a note off for the previous note, and a note on for the current note.